 Maintaining Your Printer

 Leaving your printer unused can cause the ink to dry and damage the printer head, so try to regularly use your printer and avoid wasting ink and paper unnecessarily.
 Doing regular head cleaning on your printer can also prolong the life span.
 Still, with most new printers, this is done automatically, and you can set a schedule to do this for you.
 Regular dusting and cleaning of the printer can also prevent damage done by dust entering the components and causing scratches on the head, resulting in repair costs and a bad quality print.
 Make sure that when you change the ink cartridges, you follow the manufacturer’s instructions as it can be easy to miss an essential step that can result in ink leaking or damage to the printer.
+Also, if you have any toner cartridges just lying around then you can look for an unused toner buyer online to get rid of them and earn a little bit of money at the same time.

 Your Computer Is The Life Of Your Office